robpomeroy/A-Home-for-Mo/content/homepage/options.md

 ***UPDATE:*** *bridging finance may longer be necessary - see the [pledges](pledges) page!*

 We're all scratching our heads how to do this!
-Bridging finance might be one way to allow my parents to buy the new house *before* the sale completed on the currrent house.
+Bridging finance (borrowing the cost of the new house) might be one way to allow my parents to buy the new house *before* the sale completed on the currrent house.
 This would mean my adaptations could be completed before I move in.

 Bridging finance is not cheap.
 Neither are the many things I will need done to do to the new house (many of which were done for my current home).
 Disabled